Most people are quite unfamiliar with the terms fascia and soffits, but it’s really just fancy words for your roofing components.

 We supply and fit Fascias and soffits but here’s a bit of information on what they are and why they are useful!

 What are Fascias?

 The Fascia board is a long straight board that runs along the bottom edge of the roof.
-They are made of either plastic or wooden boards.
+They are made from either plastic or wooden boards.

 Over time harsh weathers can easily corrode the roofing fixtures, causing more long-term damage.
 This is why Fascias come to place and help keep the roof tiles secure and they also cover the fittings to make sure they are waterproof.